Family Medicine Residency

 Firelands Regional Medical Center's Family Medicine Residency is dedicated to developing physicians who are highly skilled and qualified to manage the many aspects of family medicine — including ambulatory care, preventive medicine, chronic disease management, inpatient medicine, office procedures and practice management.
 Our residents are highly respected throughout the hospital and enjoy tremendous opportunities for hands-on learning.
 Many of our graduates have successfully entered into fellowship training, and others have excelled in providing leadership in local, state and national organizations.

 Our three-year curriculum fulfills the requirements of the Accreditation Council for Graduate Medical Education (ACGME), yet allows for flexibility to meet the educational needs of each resident.
-Though most inpatient rotations are at Firelands, residents also rotate through other local community hospitals, including Fisher-Titus Medical Center, Bellevue Hospital and ProMedica Memorial.
+Though most inpatient rotations are at Firelands, residents also rotate through other local community hospitals, including Fisher-Titus Medical Center, Bellevue Hospital and ProMedica Memorial Hospital.
 Structured training in end-of-life care and nursing home medicine are included in the curriculum.
-Our state-of-the-art conference center hosts high-quality didactic lectures, including semi monthly Osteoopathic Manipulative Medicine (OMM) training sessions, monthly hospital wide medical grand rounds, journal clubs and weekly cancer conferences.
+Our state-of-the-art conference center hosts high-quality didactic lectures, including bi-monthly Osteopathic Manipulative Medicine (OMM) training sessions, monthly hospital wide medical grand rounds, journal clubs and weekly cancer conferences.
 Our monthly practice management series offers extensive training in the business aspects of medicine, including such topics as contract negotiation, medico-legal concerns, risk management, and billing and coding.

 Ambulatory primary care training occurs at the well-equipped Family Health Services (FHS) clinic.
 Operating as a federally qualified health center (FQHC), FHS is committed to providing high-quality comprehensive primary and preventative health care services to patients without financial barriers.
-Residents see their own panel of patients in this modern facility — with PGY-1 residents working half a day per week, and PGY-2 and PGY-3 residents working three half days per week.
-An EMR system is utilized which allows for clinical documentation on-site as well as at home.
-Office procedures are emphasized, including osteopathic manipulative treatment (OMT), colposcopy, endometrial biopsy, joint injections, minor skin surgery, cryosurgery, spirometry and nasopharyngoscopy.
+Residents see their own panel of patients in this modern facility — with PGY-1 residents working one half day per week, and PGY-2 and PGY-3 residents working three half days per week.
+An EMR system is utilized which allows for clinical documentation on-site as well as outside the office.
+Office procedures are emphasized, including osteopathic manipulative treatment (OMT), colposcopy, endometrial biopsy, joint injections, minor skin surgery, cryosurgery, and spirometry.
 Residents receive opportunities to teach and mentor medical students who rotate through the clinic on their family medicine rotation.

 In addition, Firelands Regional Medical Center also co-sponsors a medical clinic on Kelley’s Island, one of the picturesque Lake Erie islands.
 Residents travel to this semi monthly clinic via ferry or airplane to offer primary care services to the island’s year-round residents.